Maintenance control programs of elevating devices

-An elevator’s owner is responsible for ensuring an MCP is in place.
-However, only a licensed elevator contractor has the knowledge to develop an MCP.
-It is standard practice for owners to contract licensed elevator companies to conduct the specific requirements of the MCP on their behalf.
+An elevator’s owner is responsible for ensuring a maintenance control program is in place.
+However, only a licensed elevator contractor has the knowledge to develop a maintenance control program.
+It is standard practice for owners to contract licensed elevator companies to conduct the specific requirements of the maintenance control program on their behalf.

-Several elevator companies and industry associations have developed generic MCP documents that incorporate all standard maintenance procedures.
-These MCP documents may need to be further customized to each individual elevating device before they are implemented by the maintenance contractor.
+Several elevator companies and industry associations have developed generic maintenance control program documents that incorporate all standard maintenance procedures.
+These documents may need to be further customized to each elevating device before they are implemented by the maintenance contractor.

-The majority of BC’s licensed elevator companies have done significant MCP development work already.
-Although not adopted in BC until now, this requirement has been in previous versions of B44 since 2010, and has already been adopted in other Canadian provinces.
+The majority of BC’s licensed elevator companies have already done significant work around maintenance control programs.
+Although not adopted in BC until now, this requirement has been in previous versions of B44 since 2010 and other Canadian provinces have adopted it.

 Elevator site survey

-To help contractors complete the MCP data worksheet, Technical Safety BC has provided elevator data from our design registration database where available.
-Contractors can save time by having this information available, and also update the data towards final submission of the MCP data worksheet.
-This up-to-date information will be made available to asset owners and contractors through their online accounts after review.
+To help contractors complete the data worksheet, Technical Safety BC has provided elevator data from our design registration database where available.
+Contractors can choose to update this information before submission.
+Any updated information will be made available to asset owners and contractors through their online accounts after review.

-Developing an MCP might create additional costs for maintenance contractors and asset owners.
+Developing a maintenance control program might create additional costs for maintenance contractors and asset owners.
 These costs depend on the contractual arrangement between contractors and owners, and are not determined by Technical Safety BC.